WeMoveEU/speakcivi/README.md

 ### Click on confirmation url

+* There are two types of confirmation:
+  * confirm with agreement for mailing
+  * confirm without agreement for mailing
+    * in this case `NO BULK EMAIL` is set up to `TRUE`
 * If contact has a group on status `Pending` -> change status to `Added`
 * If contact doesn't have a group -> add group on status `Added`
 * If `activity id` is set up, then